 We value diverse backgrounds, perspectives and experiences, and we are committed to providing an inclusive environment where all individuals are heard and respected.
 We maintain an Employee Resource Group aimed at connecting and creating a network for women at REPAY.
 This group meets several times throughout the year to discuss relevant topics and connect with others at the Company.
-We have also partnered with diverse organizations and higher education programs, to identify a more diverse pool of qualified candidates for recruitment.
-We continue to evaluate our diversity and inclusion program and are in various phases of implementing several strategic initiatives, which we believe will help us cultivate a more diverse workforce and inclusive environments.
+We have also partnered with diverse organizations and higher education programs to identify a more diverse pool of qualified candidates for recruitment.
 Our diversity and inclusion initiatives are periodically reviewed and discussed at the board level.